Changes for boating on Noosa River

 - improve environmental impacts from vessel activity.

-The Noosa River waterway plan 6 stage approach
+The Noosa River Management Plan staged approach

 Stage 1: September 2023